Pyrokinesis (film)

-Pyrokinesis (クロスファイア, Kurosufaia), also known as Crossfire, is a 2000 Japanese crime thriller/horror/romance/science fiction film co-written and directed by Shusuke Kaneko.
+Pyrokinesis, also known as Crossfire (クロスファイア, Kurosufaia), is a 2000 Japanese science fiction thriller film co-written and directed by Shusuke Kaneko.
 The film is about a woman with pyrokinetic powers seeking to avenge the murder of her friend's sister.
+It was based on two novels by Miyuki Miyabe: Crossfire and Hatobuki Grass.

+Released by Toho in Japan on June 10, 2000, Pyrokinesis performed only moderately at the box office, but obtained positive reviews and impressed Toho executives, leading to Kaneko making Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001).

 Plot

 Junko Aoki is a quiet, caring girl who was born with pyrokinesis, the ability to create and control fire with one's mind.
 From a young age, her mother told her, "You're not an ordinary girl.
 You mustn't get angry, you mustn't get close to your friends, and you mustn't use your powers."
 Because of this upbringing, Junko is unable to interact with others.
 She leads a gloomy existence and, upon entering the workforce, she is shunned by her fellow office workers.
 Despite this, she meets colleague Kazuki Tada.
 The two become close friends, and Junko secretly falls in love with him.

-However, her newfound happiness comes to an end when Kazuki’s younger sister Yukie is murdered by a gang of delinquent boys who kill high school girls for sport.
+However, her newfound happiness comes to an end when Kazuki's younger sister Yukie is murdered by a gang of delinquent boys who kill high school girls for sport.
 The authorities display a shocking amount of apathy for the situation, and the boys are acquitted due to insufficient evidence and the connections of their ringleader, Masaki Kogure, the son of a district attorney.
-This angers Kazuki and Junko, who, in their grief, desire to avenge the murder of Kazuki’s sister.
+This angers Kazuki and Junko, who, in their grief, desire to avenge the murder of Kazuki's sister.
 Junko tells Kazuki about her powers, offering to use them as a means of vengeance.
 Kazuki agrees with this approach, though he cannot bring himself to let Junko kill.

 As Junko attacks the gang and uses her powers more and more, it draws others with similar abilities (known as "espers") to her.
 It also catches the attention of detectives Ishizu and Makihara, the latter bearing a mysterious grudge against Junko.
 Soon it is revealed that there is more to the killings than meets the eye, and Junko realizes her place in a vicious circle of violence that threatens to consume everyone.